Hillary Clinton Rips 'Bankrupt' DNC Data Operation

 An anonymous reader shares an article: Hillary Clinton slammed the DNC's 2016 campaign data operation Wednesday, saying she had "nothing" to work from once she won the nomination.
 She lamented that Donald Trump was able to walk into a well-funded and thoroughly-tested data operation, while she was forced to build hers largely from scratch.
 Axios conducted over two dozen interviews with experts associated with the Trump and Clinton data and advertising operations earlier this year, and while many sources agreed with this sentiment off the record, no campaign or DNC staffers used language as strong as Clinton did Wednesday to publicly to condemn the DNC's data enterprise.
 Further reading: "I take responsibility for every decision I made, but that's not why I lost," says Clinton.

-Wipes her server with a cloth (Score:3)
+Wipes her server with a cloth (Score:5, Insightful)

 Now she is a data scientist ?